-The purpose of this report is solely to describe the scope of my testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the entity's internal control or on compliance.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the entity's internal control and compliance.
+The purpose of this report is solely to describe the scope of my testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the City's internal control or on compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the City's internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.

-Michael Green, CPA December 2, 2019
+Michael Green, CPA